 How do I stand out from the crowd?

 During your interview, stand out from the crowd by being able to highlight your ongoing interest in this field by providing concrete examples of your prior leadership and accomplishments in terms of projects completed and your specific contributions.

 What types of questions are typically asked?

-In addition to typical interview questions, expect to answer focused questions regarding your leadership style, conflict management, and your 5-year plan.
+In addition to typical interview questions, expect to answer focused questions regarding your leadership style, conflict management, and your five-year plan.

 How many interviews should I go on?

 Similar to the number of programs you should apply to, consider where you are geographic and academic interests overlap.
 Since there is not a match process and many programs may offer rolling acceptances, start interviewing at places which you are most interested in first.